rockcor/GC4NC/benchmark/README.md

 <!--## Download Datasets

-For cora, citeseer, flickr and reddit, the pyg code will directly download them.
+For cora, citeseer, flickr, reddit and yelp, the pyg or dgl will directly download them.
 For arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
 Our code will also automatically download it.-->